Swagmastershi/ParkBlacksburg/README.md

 # ParkBlacksburg
-Client-side app to help users determine where they can park in Blacksburg and on the Virginia Tech Campus.
+Client-side website to help users determine where they can park in Blacksburg and on the Virginia Tech Campus.